angular/components/src/lib/expansion/expansion.md

 The header section is always visible at the top of the component and contains a `<md-panel-title>` and a description `<md-panel-description>` subsections.

-The `<md-panel-title>` subsecion is shown in the begining of the header, followed by the `<md-panel-description>` subsection, which is supposed to contain a sumary of what's in the expansion content.
+The `<md-panel-title>` subsection is shown in the beginning of the header, followed by the `<md-panel-description>` subsection, which is supposed to contain a summary of what's in the expansion content.

-By default, the expansion panel header has a toogle sign at the right edge, pointing up when the panel is expanded and down when it's collapsed.
-The toogle icon can be hidden by setting the input property `toogleHide` to `true`.
+By default, the expansion panel header has a toggle icon at the right edge, pointing up when the panel is expanded and down when it's collapsed.
+The toogle icon can be hidden by setting the input property `toggleHide` to `true`.

 ```html
 <md-expansion-panel>